 - Search volumes.
 The number of searches with the relevant keyword.

 - Trends.
-The trend over time, interest by region, and related queries.
+The trend over time, interest by region, and related search queries.

 - Difficulty.
 The measure of how hard it is to rank with a particular keyword.

-High-quality SEO-friendly content can improve a website’s authority and increase its rankings on SERPs.
-When creating SEO-friendly blog posts or content pieces, make sure they are:
+High-quality, SEO-friendly content can improve a website’s authority and increase its rankings on Google search results.
+When creating blog posts or content pieces, ensure they are:

 - In-depth and well-researched.
-Every content piece should answer a specific search intent and cover all essential points accurately.
+Every content piece should accurately answer a specific search intent and cover all essential points.

 - Original.
 Write content that offers a unique value to visitors.

 - Readable.
-Use simple and easy-to-understand language.
-Implement short paragraphs for better content scannability.
+Use simple language and implement short paragraphs for better content scannability.

 - Published regularly.
 Provide new and updated content regularly.
 Visitors are more likely to return to websites that consistently offer new information.